-- Read the following vignette to answer the next 3 questions. - A 47 yr old man with newly diagnosed type 2 diabetes.
+- Read the following vignette to answer the next 3 questions.

+- A 47 yr old man with newly diagnosed type 2 diabetes.

 Additional known information.

+- Married, with 2 teenagers

 - Professor with a BMI of 32

 - Started on Metformin 500mg BID

 - Father died of kidney failure secondary to diabetes